lf-edge/eve/docs/HARDWARE-BRINGUP.md

 ### Console in QEMU/ARM64

 There are two subtle points when it comes to getting reliable console with QEMU/ARM64 emulation.
-First of all, QEMU only emulates pl011 UART (which means that things like earlyprintk on UART8250 as was described above won't wokr).
+First of all, QEMU only emulates pl011 UART (which means that things like earlyprintk on UART8250 as was described above won't work).
 Second point is that it is rather [futile](https://unix.stackexchange.com/questions/479085/can-qemu-m-virt-on-arm-aarch64-have-multiple-serial-ttys-like-such-as-pl011-t) to look for more than one pl011 UART with QEMU.

 ## Appendix